cobaltintelligence/janetscontracts/README.md

 # janetscontracts
 Janet's contract expiration tracker

+## Description
+This tool reads from a local spreadsheet and sends the user a Slack notification.

 ## Prerequisites
-1. Python 3 installed
+1. Python 3+
-2.
+2. A Slack account
+3. Internet connection

 ## Installation
 1. Install the source code